inveniosoftware/docs-invenio-rdm/docs/customize/vocabularies/users.md

 - `roles` : Array of roles the user has.
 The roles must already be present in the DB.
 - `allow` : Array of action needs the user has.

-InvenioRDM creates a default admin user with an inveniosoftware.org email; you probably want to change that too.
-In this section, we outline how to customize the data your instance uses.
+If the file is not provided, InvenioRDM creates an admin user with the email `admin@inveniosoftware.org` (and a random password).
+If the file is provided but is empty, no default user is created.